 Purpose: The AED has determined that a shock is not required.
-The unit will not charge and will not enable the SHOCK button.
+The unit will not charge and the unit will not enable the SHOCK button (DDU-100) or automatically deliver the shock (DDU-120).
 If the AED is charged, the shock will be canceled.
 The user will be prompted to begin CPR.